Skip to content

 • How you pay: Paying annually for car insurance is often the cheaper option.
 Providers will usually charge a little extra on top if you want to spread the cost out over monthly payments.

-• Voluntary Excess: Choosing a higher excess can lead to lower monthly costs.
+• Voluntary excess: Choosing a higher excess can lead to lower monthly costs but make sure it’s an amount you can still afford.

-• Adding an Experienced Driver: Young drivers can also save by adding an older driver to their policy, but steer clear of fronting—it's illegal.
+• Adding an experienced driver: Young drivers can also save by adding an older driver to their policy, but steer clear of fronting as it's illegal.

 One of the best ways to get a fair price for your car insurance is by comparing quotes with MoneySuperMarket.
 Just tell us a little about yourself, your car and the cover you need, and we’ll look for deals that meet your exact needs.